townsag/kv_server/Notes.md

     - handler can be wrapped with middleware
 - consider the fat service pattern when I want to structure the app better:
     - [fat-service-link-alex-edwards](https://www.alexedwards.net/blog/the-fat-service-pattern)
+- packages are directories with go code in them, they are meant to organize your code within a module
+- modules are collections of packages with dependency management

 - goals:
     - structured logging